carlosneir4/testunivision/README.md

 $ cd widgets/
 ```

-We need to install maven or add it to our IDE, also we should configure lombok to run JUnits.
+We need to install maven or add it to our IDE, java8 and also we should configure lombok to run JUnits.

 #### Build